openscm/pymagicc/README.md

 ## Installation

+    pip install pymagicc

-By using [Wine](https://www.winehq.org/) the original compiled Windows binary available on http://www.magicc.org/ can run on Linux and OS X as well.
+On Linux and OS X the original compiled Windows binary available on http://www.magicc.org/ can run as well using [Wine](https://www.winehq.org/).

 On Debian/Ubuntu-based systems it can be installed with